exasol/virtual-schema-common-document-files/doc/user_guide/user_guide.md

 While `*` and `?` do not match cross directories, `**` also matches recursively into nested directories.
 For file source, that do not have directory structures (like S3 ) `*` and `**` have the same behaviour.

+## Known Issues:

+* Certain virtual-schema queries can cause a database crash.
+For details see [#41](https://github.com/exasol/virtual-schema-common-document-files/issues/41).